codejedi-ai/darcology-msmp/README.md

 Then RUN
 `docker run -p 80:5000 -d -e RAILS_ENV="test" infra-coop-takehome`

-RUN
-`docker tag infra-coop-takehome codejediondockerhub/infra-coop-takehome' to add the tag

 1. What is the URL of the hosted application? http://35.174.192.126/